cruising the south pacific

 • You get to know a place and any wildlife there, like birds, get to know you.
 This intimacy helps establish communications.

-• Some of the later experiments deal with time and being in the same place at different times.
+• Some of the experiments deal with time and being in the same location or on the same path at different times.

 • You should, if possible, select a special place along the walk where you can return to be alone with wildness, to meditate, to do exercises.
 This should be as remote and beautiful as possible and "feel" special to you.
-A scenic overlook.
+A scenic overlook, perhaps, or a comfortable place near a waterfall.
 It should be at the far end of your round trip walk, perhaps a couple of kilometers from your home base; a place to walk to and back in the early morning.

 Running means walking or jogging fast enough to get your heart and lungs going at the correct speed for your age.
-There are lots of other kinds of exercise but I don't think they will have the same effect, because many of these experiments are "linked" to the dynamics of walking or running.
+Many of these experiments are "linked" to the dynamics of walking or running.
 I'm an excellent swimmer but have never been able to achieve these experiences while swimming.
 I can't see anyone doing most of these experiments while concentrating on a ball or being chased across a field by a team of screaming people.
 But you never know.

 TIME yourself.
 How long can you keep your brain there with you before it drifts off thinking about something else?
-This is a major tip.
-A key to all the exercises.
+This is a major concern; a key to success for all the exercises.
 Be there.
 Right there.
 Not off thinking about your traffic ticket, that idiot at work, or anything beyond where you are and what you are doing.
 If your brain wants to wander off, give it a direction that goes with the theme of the exercise.

 Be sure to read the 10 tips for getting the most from the exercises